Personal Identity Verification Guide Introduction

 Review the information on this site if you are interested in PIV credentials or work on using PIV credentials.

-To review the Standards, there is a National Institute for Science and Technology (NIST) website with all PIV related Standards.
-Links to some of the most common Standards:
+To review the standards, there is a National Institute of Standards and Technology (NIST) website with all PIV-related standards.
+Here are links to some of the most common standards:

 - NIST Special Publication 800-73, “Interfaces for Personal Identity Verification” specifies the interface and data elements of PIV credentials.